mitsuhiko/jinja2/docs/api.rst

 This class provides an ``.__html__()`` method, which is used internally as an indicator that the string returned by this method is safe.
-This way of defining a save/HTML string is also used by other Template System or things like widget in Jupter Notebook.
+This way of defining a save/HTML string is also used by other Template System or things like widget in Jupyter Notebook.

 The class also overwrites a bunch of string methods and operators like:
 ``str.join()``, ``str.split()``, ``str.__add__()``, ``str.__mod__()`` etc.